FAQ Renewable Energy Sources (RES)

 10: After inspection from EAC, your photovoltaic net metering is connected to the Grid and you enjoy free energy from the sun with nearly zero electricity consumption!

-With the method of net metering in Cyprus you can offset the consumed electricity with the generated energy by photovoltaics.
-With a proper measurement for installation of a photovoltaic system that meets the needs of your premises, any increase in tariffs will leave you indifferent as you will only pay the fee and €0 on extra electricity!
+With the net metering method in Cyprus, you can set off the electricity consumed with that produced by the photovoltaic plants.
+With a correct dimensioning for the installation of a photovoltaic system that will cover the needs of your property, any increase in tariffs will leave you indifferent as you will only pay the fixed and €0 electricity!